Keyboard shortcuts

 The N-API glue layer of Rspack.

-This layer contains a glue code that bridges the gap between N-API-compatible runtimes, which, most of the time, is Node.js and Rust Core crates.
+This layer contains glue code that bridges the gap between N-API-compatible runtimes (typically Node.js) and Rust Core crates.

 npm:@rspack/binding